Thinning hair – its causes and treatments

 by David Roe

-A dear friend once asked my thoughts on thinning hair.
+A dear friend once asked my thoughts on hair thinning.
 To be honest, there are many considerations.
 First, let’s chat about a few of the most important.
 The stuff we know and experience.
 Hair is a woman’s crowning glory for good reason.
 It adorns her, it can make her feel incredible or conversely, terribly self-conscious, inadequate, and insecure.

-Hair loss is generally associated as a male problem, but did you know approximately a third of all women experience this is some shape or form throughout their lives?
+Hair thinning and loss is generally associated as a male problem.
+But did you know approximately a third of all women experience this is some shape or form throughout their lives?
 Hair loss, whether you’re male or female, is a normal part of the hair growth cycle and falls into one of three parts of this naturally occurring cycle.

 The 3 Stages Of The Hair Growth Cycle